 This is my roommate to a "T".
-It's been a super fun summer (said in a sarcastic voice, of course!)
+Needless to say, it's been a super fun summer (said in a sarcastic voice, of course!)

 Below are some random things I've thought about over the summer, as I processed his seemingly "off" personality.
 If I could say these things to him, I would:

-- "I find it humorous that you have a hoity-toity personality and you think you're better than everyone else, yet you need constant re-assurance and approval from others when you do "super amazing" things.
+- "I find it humorous that you have a hoity-toity personality and you think you're better than everyone else, yet you need constant reassurance and approval from others when you do "super amazing" things.
 EARTH TO NARCISSIST: These things are only "amazing" to you in your own little world.
-To the rest of the actual adult world, the "super awesome" things you do (like getting drunk in the park all day with your friends and being the "awesomest player" because you "wowed" everyone with your skills at disk golf) are simply "child's play."
+To the rest of the actual adult world, the "super awesome" things you do (like getting drunk in the park all day with your friends and being the "most awesome player" because you "wowed" everyone with your skills at drunken disk golf) are simply "child's play."